401Repo/authentication/README.md

 ### TDD

-#####  tests the product controller and data layer
+#####  My test so far:

   Testing using Supergoose atm:

--    ✓ should return a new product "Candy" on POST /product (41 ms)
+ -   ✓ lets use signup to create a new user.
+(64 ms)
--    ✓ should return 1 product by id (13 ms)
--    ✓ should update a new product "Candy" to "Cookies" on Put /product (8 ms)
+ -   ✓ signin will login as a user (38 ms)
--    ✓ should return a new category "Electronics" on POST /category (4 ms)
+ -   ✓ A bad route will give me an error (4 ms)
--    ✓ should return 1 category by id (3 ms)
--    ✓ should be able 404 err message (2 ms)
+ -   ✓ error when the signup route is hit with a bad input (9 ms)
--    ✓ Testing 500 error (1 ms)
+ -   ✓ no input hits my 500 error
--    ✓ should update a new category "Electronics" to "Coputers"
--    ✓ should delete 1 category by id (5 ms)
--    ✓ should delete 1 product by id (4 ms)